ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

-   if self.is_in_vehicle() then -- Checks if the user is in a vehicle.
+   if self.is_in_vehicle() then -- Checks whether the user is in a vehicle.
       system.log_info("The user is in a vehicle.") else
       system.log_info("The user is not in a vehicle.")